00fox/Ds2vJoy/README.md

 Or Move them to another tab (0-8, 0 is the first, always seen as 'Always')
 - Delete, copy and move actions can process multiple mappings the same time
   - when copy only one, it is added just after the source of the copy, if multiple ones are processed, they are all added at the end of the Tab
+- Add, move a sepator, for clarity or organization, at the end or specified location
+  - Cant't be edited, and does not interfere with the operation

 ![vJoy](Doc/3c.png)